terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/FileUpload.txt

  .. note:: **About MultipartFile**

     Methods to operate the uploaded file are provided in MultipartFile.
-    For details about using each method, refer to \ `JavaDoc <http://docs.spring.io/spring/docs/4.1.4.RELEASE/javadoc-api/org/springframework/web/multipart/MultipartFile.html> of MultipartFile class `_\ .
+    For details on using each method, refer to \ `JavaDoc <http://docs.spring.io/spring/docs/4.1.4.RELEASE/javadoc-api/org/springframework/web/multipart/MultipartFile.html> of MultipartFile class `_\ .

 .. _fileupload_validator: